Current Grantee Updates (click on cohort year to learn more)

 Brian Petersen, “Pillars of Hope: From Food Line to Banquet Table” (with Heaven Sent, Miami, FL)

-The VISIBLE Polylogue is a project focused on designing a curriculum that will enable participants to learn about Social Practice Art and its use in promoting change in urban and minority communities.
-We will involve Christians in a dialogue with local community organizations to learn about needs within the Asian American communities using art based workshops.
+Fall 2023: The VISIBLE Polylogue is a project focused on designing a curriculum that will enable participants to learn about Social Practice Art and its use in promoting change in urban and minority communities.
+They will involve Christians in a dialogue with local community organizations to learn about needs within the Asian American communities using art based workshops.
 The curriculum will provide training on what Social Practice is and give examples of different social practice artists and their work in various mediums.

 Dennissa Young, “Bureau of Friendship” (with Oasis Church, Chicago, IL)